-Experimental results on the public benchmark AIOps challenge dataset and our created train-ticket dataset demonstrate superior performance in accurately identifying root causes and formulating effective solutions, compared to previous strong baselines.
-The ablation study further highlights the significance of each component within \framework{}, with \textit{Agent Workflow}, multi-agent, and blockchain-inspired voting being crucial for achieving optimal performance.
-Generally, the main contributions of this work are listed as follows: \begin{itemize}
+Experimental results on the public AIOps challenge dataset and our created train-ticket dataset demonstrate superior performance in identifying root causes and effective resolution development, compared to existing strong baselines.
+The ablation study further highlights \textit{Agent Workflow}, multi-agent, and blockchain-inspired voting is crucial for achieving optimal performance.
+Generally, the main contributions of this work are as follows:

-\item \textbf{Advancing Exploration of LLM and multi-agent in RCA}: The proposed framework, \framework{} driven by LLM and multi-agent collaboration, demonstrates unparalleled accuracy in RCA and resolution on alert events in a micro-services architecture.
+\begin{itemize} \item \textbf{Multi-Agent Framework in RCA}: Different from previous works designed for single node fault, we proposed framework \framework{} driven by LLM and multi-agent collaboration standardized by \textit{Agent Workflow} performs RCA and resolution development in complex MSA scenarios, which will be open-sourced first.

-\item \textbf{Blockchain-Inspired Voting}: The integration of blockchain-inspired voting in \framework{} brings a decentralized and democratic way to assess agent responses, improving the accuracy and reliability of root cause analysis through collective intelligence and transparent decisions.

-\item \textbf{Creating Train-Ticket Benchmark}: The development of the Train-Ticket benchmark, an open-source evaluation dataset designed specifically for RCA in complex micro-services architectures, provides a comprehensive resource for the research community to develop, test, and benchmark RCA resolutions, facilitating advancements in RCA. \end{itemize}